Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

-Figure~\ref{fig:diffusion_maps_SPDE_multichrom_b} shows the Diffusion Map embedding for the multichromatic potential~\eqref{eq:F}.
-The data are obtained from five independent SPDE simulations starting from a uniform distribution, with particle densities recorded at intervals of length $dt_{\text{diff}}=1$.
+\paragraph{\Cref{ex1} continued.} Figure~\ref{fig:diffusion_maps_SPDE_multichrom_b} shows the Diffusion Map embedding for the multichromatic potential~\eqref{eq:F}.
+The data are obtained from five independent SPDE simulations starting from a uniform distribution, with particle concentrations recorded at intervals of length $dt_{\text{diff}}=1$.

 According to the criterion in~\cite{coifman2008graph}, $\varepsilon=1$ is a suitable choice for the proximity parameter for the data considered here.
 This choice of $\varepsilon$ results in all data points lying on a one-dimensional manifold, see Appendix~\ref{app:opt-choice-eps} for further details.
 For illustration and to enable comparison with the Morse potential, we plot the projection of this one-dimensional manifold onto the first two Diffusion Map coordinates, $\xi_1$ and $\xi_2$.
 The embedding confirms the one-dimensional structure: all points lie on a smooth curve.